|Hegis Code: 5505||Admissions: 1-800-724-0833

 SUNY Ulster recognizes that there are many people and agencies, public and private, which could benefit from this certificate program.
 Please contact the Admissions Office to discuss your experience to determine eligibility.

 Police Basic Training students must maintain a C+ in all required PBT courses to be eligible for graduation.
 Students will be required to supply their own transportation to off-campus labs and learning sites.
-PBT courses must be completed in sequence.
+PBT courses must be completed in sequence during one approved session.
 Participation is required in all phases of the educational process.

 |PBT 103||Principles of Law for Police Officers||7|